Board of Supervisors

 The Board of Supervisors is Linn County's governing body.
-The five members of the Board of Supervisors are elected by district and serve staggered four-year terms.
+The three members of the Board of Supervisors are elected by district and serve staggered four-year terms.

 The Board of Supervisors serves as the administrative and policy-making body for Linn County and oversees County programs that serve residents and businesses.
 These responsibilities include:

 - Establishing tax rate to support County programs and services

 - Budget appropriations for all areas of County government